ltkatz/calculatorPW/README.md

 - Mobile viewports remain disabled in playwright.config

 ## Stretch tasks
-- Reusable method to accept the proposed operation and return random numbers for operations and the expected result of the operation - this creates a very interestig potential issue - if the test and the calculator use the same math library and it has a bug, this could mask the bug!
+- Reusable method to accept the proposed operation and return random numbers for operations and the expected result of the operation - this creates a very interestig potential issue - if the test and the calculator use the same math library and if it has a bug, this could mask the bug!
 Extremely unlikely of course but something to consider if in production!
 - CAPTCHA handling
 - Checking that past operation (right above the result) shows correct results
 - Mobile viewport specific tests